-It has a twin which is called Koh-e-Nour (کوه نور- it means Mountain of Light in Persian language).
+It has a twin which is called Koh-e-Nour (کوه نور- it means Mountain of Light in the Persian language).

-They are the most well-known diamonds in the world and they are belong to Iranian jewels treasury but already only Daria-i-noor is available in National jewelry museum and Koh-e-Nour is kept by London government.
+They are the most well-known diamonds in the world and they belong to Iranian jewels treasury but already only Daria-i-noor is available in National jewelry museum and Koh-e-Nour is kept by London government.

-Iran tourism would like to describe more about Daria-i-noor diamond which is part of the Iranian crown jewels and it had also mysteries and long stories before it was given to this collection.
+Iran tourism would like to describe more about Daria-i-Noor diamond which is part of the Iranian crown jewels and it had also mysteries and long stories before it was given to this collection.

 In fact, the Darya-i-Nur comes with a rich and ancient Iranian royal heritage.

-Everything About the Owners of Daria-i-noor Diamond
+Everything About the Owners of Daria-i-Noor Diamond

-Both Daria-i-noor and Koh-i-Noor as fantastic diamonds are brought by Nader Shah Afshar (نادر شاه افشار- Nader is a first Afsharid king) on 1739 from India and he gave current names to diamonds.
+Both Daria-i-Noor and Koh-i-Noor as fantastic diamonds are brought by Nader Shah Afshar (نادر شاه افشار- Nader is a first Afsharid king) on 1739 from India and he gave current names to diamonds.

-After that, Shahrokh Mirza (شاهرخ میرزا- Shah-rokh-mir-za) as the Grandson of Nader shah took the diamonds after Nader’s death.
+After that, Shahrokh Mirza (شاهرخ میرزا- Shah-rokh-mir-za) as the Grandson of Nader Shah took the diamonds after Nader’s death.

 Afterward, Lotfali Khan Zand (لطفعلی خان زند- Lot-fa-li-khan-e-zand), a king of Zandiye (زند- zan-di-ye) Dynasty, had the Darya-i-Nur in his collection.